Good Hotel Guide Review

 2 lounges (log fire, honesty bar), dining room, free Wi-Fi, in-room TV (Freeview), 1-acre garden, bicycle storage, unsuitable for disabled.

-in public rooms.
+all day in public rooms.

 all ages welcomed.